MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 ##### Data Collection and Database Setup:

 Collect a dataset with a minimum of 100 unique records from reliable sources or through web scraping.
-Set up a database system, such as SQL, MongoDB, or SQLite, to store and manage the dataset.
+Set up a database system, such as PostgreSQL, MongoDB, or SQLite, to store and manage the dataset.

 ##### Backend Development: